Understanding the inbound sales methodology

 This last step includes initializing with a helpful, personalized outreach message, drafting personalized questions for each persona to discover their pain points, or creating supplementary content tailored to each persona.
 Identifying your buyer personas—and then customizing experiences to each persona—is a vital step in converting strangers to leads, qualified leads, opportunities, and ultimately customers.

-User Persona Card Example (Click on image to modify online)
+User persona card template (Click on image to modify online)

 What’s the difference between inbound and outbound sales?

-Inbound sales may seem intuitive, or like the obvious methodology without a basis for comparison.
-Traditional sales have operated under an outbound sales methodology, relying on outreach like cold calls, product or service demonstrations at trade shows or conferences, or purchasing qualified lead lists.
+Traditional sales have operate under an outbound sales methodology, relying on outreach like cold calls, product or service demonstrations at trade shows or conferences, or purchasing qualified lead lists.
 In short, outbound sales focuses on “pushing” a product or service, while inbound sales “pull” prospective buyers from strangers to customers.

-While inbound sales are supported by other modern processes, there are still elements of outbound sales that can be adopted alongside inbound strategy.
+While inbound sales are supported by other modern processes, there are still elements of outbound sales that you can adopt alongside inbound strategy.
 For example, since outbound sales involves the process of sourcing leads, defining your buyer personas and analyzing digital body language is a great way to qualify leads who can then be nurtured through the inbound sales process.

 A combination of inbound and outbound strategy is essential for the full growth potential of any company.